ScottBrenner/cfn-lint-action/README.md

 This GitHub Action does not directly output any values.

-## How to use the Cloud Formation Linter?
+## How to use the CloudFormation Linter?

 See [Cloud Formation Linter Usage](https://github.com/aws-cloudformation/cfn-python-lint#basic-usage) for full usage details.